srctool/camouflage/CONTRIBUTING.md

 - Docs, design, or multi-language coordination → open at the root repository.

 We may ask you to move an issue/PR to the correct submodule if needed.

+## Contributing to Docs (Docusaurus)
+The site is built with Docusaurus and exposes four top-level sections at the website root:
+- Guide → /guide
+- Components → /components
+- API → /api
+- Architecture → /architecture

+Source structure:
+- docs/development/guide/ (sidebar at docs/development/guide/sidebars.ts)
+- docs/development/components/ (sidebar at docs/development/components/sidebars.ts)
+- docs/development/api/ (sidebar at docs/development/api/sidebars.ts)
+- docs/development/architecture/ (sidebar at docs/development/architecture/sidebars.ts)

+Adding a new page:
+- Create an .md or .mdx file in the appropriate folder above.
+- Register it in that section’s sidebars.ts to control ordering and categories.
+- For code examples in Kotlin/Dart, prefer using:
+  - `LanguageSwitcher` for a small toggle button (optional), and
+  - `LangTabs` with two `TabItem` blocks (values: `kotlin` and `dart`) to keep examples in sync with user preference.

+Run the docs locally:
+- Requirements: Node 20+
+- From docs/:
+  - Install deps: `npm install` (or `yarn`)
+  - Start dev server: `npm run start`
+  - Build static site: `npm run build`

 ## Workflow
 1. Fork the repository and create a branch from `main`.